eshasharma/x9115222/hw/code/8/README.md

 3. The inner loop could be run more than 1000 times .
 4. The weights could have been assigned by inputting the weights to an optimiser and deciding which produces best optimisation and tuning our optimizer based on that .
+5. We could use the value of 0.56 and tune our optimiser to that.
+6. We could tun this for other optimisers like GA and see where DE stands in comparison.